QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 | package (**default**)   | +          | +            |     |     |
 | private   | +          |              |     |     |

+🔥 You can have multiple package-private classes in one Java file.
 </div><div>

 #### Attributes